 But when there is darkness within you, and when your mind is intoxicated with all kind of negative thoughts, thoughts about you not being enough, thoughts about people not being trustworthy, and thoughts about this whole world not being a safe and secure place to be in, the whole world seem to transform itself in front of your eyes.
 Giving to you the experiences you deep down inside expect to receive.
 Because that’s how much power your mind holds.

 One of the worst things you can do to yourself is to tell yourself that you are a victim and that the whole world is against you.
-The most horrible role a human being can play in this life is the role of a victim.
+The most terrifying role a human being can play in this life is the role of a victim.
 You have no idea how much harm you do to yourself when you tell yourself that you are a victim.

 No matter what happens to you, and no matter how many people disappoint and betray you throughout your life, never call yourself a victim.
 Never put yourself in this position.
 And if you do, make sure you get out of it as fast as possible.
 Because this is what kills our spirit, what torments our Soul, and what deprives us of the clarity, the inner wisdom and the right to take responsibility for our own thoughts, feelings, and of our own lives.